HOW TO TURN YOUR IDEA FOR A NOVEL INTO A SCREENPLAY

 In this lively and fun course, author and mentor Steve Alcorn teams up with novelist and screenwriter Dani Alcorn to show you how to achieve success.
 During the past two decades, Steve has helped more than 20,000 aspiring writers structure their stories, and many are now in print.
 You can be next!

 Do you have a novel or an idea for a novel that would make a great movie?
 Has someone asked you to adapt their novel or short story for television or the movies?
 This course shows you how to create and market a screenplay based upon a book.
 You'll discover how to take that prose and turn it into a script, using:

 Screenplays have different requirements from novels.
 They are more visual, and your characters need to keep active and immersed in conflict.
 We'll use an actual project to give you real examples of the decisions we made in adapting a novel to a screenplay.

-The accompanying e-textbook (free with Amazon Prime) contains the complete novel, plus the first and final drafts of the screenplay.
+The accompanying e-textbook (free with Kindle Unlimited) contains the complete novel, plus the first and final drafts of the screenplay.
 You'll be able to follow along in the book and the screenplay, to see what we changed, and why we changed it.